Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

 In this scenario, a VLC instance in a sender host streams a video file to another VLC instance in a receiver host over the network.
 The hosts from the link-layer up are real; parts of the link-layer, as well as the physical layer and the network are simulated.

-We'll use the :ned:`ExtUpperEthernet` interface to connect the real and simulated parts of scenario.
+We'll use the :ned:`ExtUpperEthernet` interface to connect the real and simulated parts of the scenario.
 The lower part of this interface is present in the simulation, and uses TAP interfaces in the host OS to send and receive packets to and from the upper layers of the host OS.

 .. **V2.2** The lower part of this interface is present in the simulation, and uses TAP interfaces in the host os to connect the host os and the simulation.